yeger00/kev-mcp/README.md

 The project includes integration tests that test the CLI commands.
 To run the tests:

-1. Make sure you have the package installed in development mode (see Installation step 4)
+1. Make sure you have the package installed in development mode
 2. Run the tests:
 ```bash
 pytest tests/